Sunday, August 7, 2011

 The present study aimed to test the hypothesis predicted by BM [3] that observed gravitational force increases with increased object surface temperature.

-First, moon phase was used as an indication of the independent variable -- lunar surface temperature, with highest temperature associated with full moon.
-LLR data was used to operationally define the dependent variable -- earth-moon gravitational force, assumed to be inversely correlated with lunar distance (Table 1).
+First, moon phase was used as an indication of the independent variable -- temperature on the lunar surface facing earth, with highest temperature associated with full moon.
+LLR data was used to operationally define the dependent variable -- earth-moon gravitational force, assumed to be inversely related to lunar distance (Table 1).
 In short, greater lunar surface temperature in the direction of earth was associated with motion reducing lunar distance.

 Second, moon perigees were least distant in days closer to full moon.
 The orbit of the moon around earth has an approximate 5 percent eccentricity [6].
 At lunar perigee, the moon is about 5 percent closer to earth, compared with lunar apogee.
 Further, the actual lunar distance at perigee also varies substantially.
-The present study may explain most (76%) of the perigee distance variation in terms of days to full moon (Table 2).
-That is, the presumed effect of surface temperature on apparent gravitational effects may account for most of the variability in perigee distance.
+The present study may explain one half (51%) of perigee distance variation in terms of days to full moon in the day 0 to 11 interval (Table 2).
+That is, the presumed effect of temperature of the surface facing earth on apparent gravitational effects may account for about one half of perigee distance variability.

-On the other hand, the LLR distance means may be "corrected" by expressing them as offsets from the calculated perigee means, as shown in Fig. 2.
-These deviations of mean LLR from mean calculated perigees indicated greater distances over the range from day 2 to 11 as lunar suface temperature presumably decreased, supporting the hypothesis that apparent gravitational force depends on object surface temperature.
+For example, the LLR distance means may be expressed as offsets from the calculated perigee means, in a composite dependent variable, as shown in Fig. 2.
+These deviations of mean LLR from mean calculated perigees indicated greater distances over the range from day 2 to 11 as lunar surface temperature presumably decreased, supporting the hypothesis that apparent gravitational force depends on object surface temperature.

-Although the results reported exhibit high levels of statistical significance, the OCA data analyzed is only a fraction of available LLR data over longer periods from other observatories.
+Although the results reported exhibit high levels of statistical significance, the OCA data analyzed is only a fraction of available LLR data over longer periods from other observatories, allowing ample opportunity to replicate the reported effects.

 With increased surface temperature, an object will tend to radiate more 1-state bits from its surface.
 At full moon, these emitted 1-state bits will tend to increase bit density between earth and moon, compared to other directions, causing object motion decreasing lunar distance.
 A similar mechanism may explain the Pioneer anomaly [9] where it may be no coincidence that the direction of anomalous motion is toward the greatest nearby source of radiated 1-state bits -- the sun.